 In diode-emulation mode, the RT8816A automatically reduces the switching frequency at light-load conditions to maintain high efficiency.
-As the output current decreases from a heavy-load condition, the inductor current also reduces, eventually reaching the point where its valley touches zero current, making the boundary between continuous conduction and discontinuous conduction modes.
+As the output current decreases from a heavy-load condition, the inductor current also reduces.
+This reduction continues until the inductor current's valley reaches zero, making the boundary between continuous conduction and discontinuous conduction modes.
 By emulating the behavior of diodes, the low-side MOSFET allows only partial of the negative current when the inductor freewheeling current reaches a negative value.
 As the load current further decreases, it takes longer to discharge the output capacitor to the level that requires the next "ON" cycle.
 In reverse, when the output current increases from light load to heavy load, the switching frequency increases to the preset value as the inductor current reaches the continuous conduction condition.
 The transition load point to the light load operation is shown in Figure 5 and can be calculated as follows:

-$$I{LOAD(SKIP)} \approx \frac{\left(V{IN} - V{OUT}\right)}{2L} \times t{ON}$$ where ton is on-time.
+$I{LOAD(SKIP)} \approx \frac{(V{IN} - V{OUT})}{2L} \times t{ON}$ where ton is on-time.